ministryofjustice/tax-tribunals-smoke-tests/README.md

 ## Configuration

+The `env.example` file contains the various environment variables which must be set in order for the tests to run.
+Create a copy of this file, with appropriate values, and then source it before running the tests.

+    $ source env.example

 Edit `features/env.rb` and change `FEE_PAYMENT_URL` to point to your instance of the fee payment application

 ## Running

 Execute `cucumber` to run all the tests

+    $ cucumber